muedsa/BluetoothLEBatteryMonitor/README.md

 I try to get Bluetooh headphone battery level  by BLE GattService, but this is not a good idea.

 # For headphone/headset
-Headphone/Headset can use HFP to report battery level to ios.
+Headphone/Headset can use HFP to report battery level to ios.We should use hfp to get headset's battery level.
 [Apple](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf) extend HFP command, help headset report a headset state change:
 - Request: AT+XAPL=[vendorID]-[productID]-[version],[features]
 - Response: AT+IPHONEACCEV=[Number of key/value pairs ],[key1 ],[val1 ],[key2 ],[val2 ],...